-Our strength is in understanding and respecting the needs of our community, the full support of parents/carers, where the pupils live, how the community has changed, evolved and being able to share an awareness of the opportunities that are available to them – both now and in future stages of learning.
+Our strength is in understanding and respecting the needs of our community, having the full support of parents/carers, understanding the pupils lives and experiences, how the community has changed and evolved and being able to share an awareness of the opportunities that are available to them – both now and in future stages of learning.

 We are developing a curriculum that is knowledge based and:

-- to place and emphasis on pupils basic skills to fill any gaps in learning
+to place an emphasis on pupils basic skills to fill any gaps in learning

 We especially understand the need for our pupils to be ready for the next stage of their learning and for this reason we also look to the Year 3 expectations in all planning.